-If the data subject wishes to exercise the right to withdraw the consent, he or she may, at any time, contact any employee of the Samuel Basler webpage.
+If the data subject wishes to exercise the right to withdraw the consent, he or she may, at any time, contact any employee of the Samuel Basler.

-- Data protection provisions about the application and use of Google Analytics (with anonymization function)
+7. Data protection provisions about the application and use of LinkedIn

 The criteria used to determine the period of storage of personal data is the respective statutory retention period.
 After expiration of that period, the corresponding data is routinely deleted, as long as it is no longer necessary for the fulfillment of the contract or the initiation of a contract.

 11. Provision of personal data as statutory or contractual requirement; Requirement necessary to enter into a contract; Obligation of the data subject to provide the personal data; possible consequences of failure to provide such data

 We clarify that the provision of personal data is partly required by law (e.g. tax regulations) or can also result from contractual provisions (e.g. information on the contractual partner).
 Sometimes it may be necessary to conclude a contract that the data subject provides us with personal data, which must subsequently be processed by us.
 The data subject is, for example, obliged to provide us with personal data when our company signs a contract with him or her.
 The non-provision of the personal data would have the consequence that the contract with the data subject could not be concluded.
 Before personal data is provided by the data subject, the data subject must contact any employee.
 The employee clarifies to the data subject whether the provision of the personal data is required by law or contract or is necessary for the conclusion of the contract, whether there is an obligation to provide the personal data and the consequences of non-provision of the personal data.